 There are 3 limiting beliefs about money that are especially prevalent among health and wellness entrepreneurs.
 And they’re not serving you (or the world!) at all – do you have any of these?

 Limiting Money Belief 1: “I’ll never make money from this kind of work.”

 This belief is especially prevalent in certain health and wellness circles.
 You’ve probably stumbled into a group where the overall vibe is “If you choose to do this work, you’re going to be broke”, “it’s so difficult to find clients”, “People just aren’t prepared to pay a lot for this kind of work” – have you ever heard those in a discussion about wellness businesses?
 I have, and I’m sure you have too!

-If you want to shift this money belief, you need to get yourself out of the negative group, and into a group of positive wellpreneurs who are making real progress in their business and lives (feel free to join us in the wellpreneur community group on facebook!)
+If you want to shift this money belief, you need to get yourself out of the negative group, and into a group of positive wellpreneurs who are making real progress in their business and lives.
 Start actively looking for examples of wellpreneurs who ARE making that business work.
 If it’s going to be possible for you, you need to believe that it’s possible.

 Limiting Money Belief 2: “I shouldn’t make money from this kind of work.”